 He began his coaching career at his alma mater, Bloomsburg University, as a student assistant working with linebackers from 1998-99, then moved to Bryant College to work with outside linebackers and lead the school’s strength and conditioning program.

-Achuff was a standout outside linebacker and special teams performer at Bloomsburg from 1994-97.
-He was a member of four PSAC championship teams and received the program's 1996 Unsung Hero and Hardest Hit awards.
+Achuff was a standout outside linebacker and special teams performer at Bloomsburg from 1994-97, where he was a member of four PSAC championship teams.

 Chris and his wife, Kim, are the parents of one daughter, Julia, and two sons, Carter and Tyler.